ReubenJPitts/treesearch/readme.md

 ## Some More Complex Examples

-This is a step-by-step example of a complex linguistic query using the various functionalities of this module:
+The following are some step-by-step examples of complex linguistic queries using the various functionalities of this module:

 > **Are nominal accusative objects more likely to be preposed or postposed depending on whether or not they are in a main sentence, and does the answer vary from language to language?**